 The program has two key instructional components:

-- (1) the Clinical Orthopedic Massage online component (approximately 130 hours) and
+- (1) Core Foundation: online, applied learning, knowledge-based component (approximately 130 hours)

-- (2) the classroom hands-on massage training (approximately 32 hours).
+- (2) Skills & Technique Practicum: in person, hands-on training (approximately 32 hours).

 - You may take online coursework or hands-on classes in any order.

 - Final exam for Certificate is administered by the NCBTMB